Committed to improving the care and outcome of people with ependymoma through community support and research efforts.

 In this section

-For over a decade, the CERN Foundation has been at the forefront of the fight against ependymoma.
+For over fifteen years, the CERN Foundation has been at the forefront of the fight against ependymoma.

 The CERN Foundation is engaged in a range of activities to support patients, caregivers, advocates and medical professionals.